Shortness of Breath During Pregnancy – Reasons & Prevention

 - In case you experience serious symptoms like chest pain, a quickening of the pulse, and your fingertips becoming cold, you could be suffering from a serious heart or lung condition.
 Rush to the emergency room if you experience these symptoms along with shortness of breath.

 You must tell your doctor about all previous medical conditions.
-This way, they will be able to create a plan for yourself that is most suited to your needs.
+This way, he will be able to create a plan for yourself that is most suited to your needs.

 There are many ways to make sure that you do not have trouble breathing in pregnancy.
 Here are a few: